At the heart of the community

 SKELMANTHORPE

-This large former mining and mill village is now a busy urban centre with a supermarket, shops, pubs and restaurants.
-It retains a Conservation Area in two parts at the east and west ends of the centre.
-The village is also home to the Skelmanthorpe Brass Band.
+Once a bustling mining and mill village, this busy urban centre has evolved into a vibrant hub, home to a supermarket, local shops, lively pubs, and inviting restaurants.
+Its rich history is preserved through two distinct Conservation Areas at the east and west ends.
+The village is also home to the renowned Skelmanthorpe Brass Band.

 Link: www.skelmanthorpeband.org.uk